-- (a) The meeting of shareholders of Makro has resolved to approve the EBT Transaction and the Share Allocation Transaction as EBT Consideration, including other matters necessary for and/or in connection with such transactions in compliance with the relevant regulations. - (b) The meeting of shareholders of the Company has resolved to approve the EBT Transaction, the Share Allocation Transaction as EBT Consideration and the transfer of the entire business of CPRH, including the execution of the EBT Agreement, and other matters necessary for and/or in connection with such transactions in compliance with the relevant regulations. - (c) The meetings of the board of directors of CPF, CPM and CPH have resolved to approve the transfer of the entire business of CPRH, including the execution of the EBT Agreement, and other matters necessary for and/or in connection with such transactions in compliance with the relevant regulations. - (d) The meeting of the board of directors and meeting of shareholders of CPRH have resolved to approve the transfer of the entire business to Makro, including the execution of the EBT Agreement and other relevant documents, as well as any other actions to ensure the successful completion of the transfer of the entire business to Makro. - (e) As at the EBT Date, no events or actions have occurred which may result in material adverse effects on the entire business of CPRH, the businesses of CPRD, companies within the Lotus's Group and the subsidiaries in which CPRH (directly and indirectly) holds more than 50.00 percent shares and/or the businesses of Makro and no events have occurred which obstruct the entering into the EBT Transaction and the Share Allocation Transaction as EBT Consideration. - (f) The SEC Office has approved the offering of the newly issued ordinary shares to CPRH which is an offering to a specific person (Private Placement). - (g) Makro, companies within the Makro's group, CPRH, CPRD, companies within the Lotus's Group and the subsidiaries in which CPRH (directly and indirectly) holds more than 50.00 percent shares have obtained the necessary consents, permissions, agreements or waivers from customers, suppliers, creditors or contract parties who are third parties of Makro, companies within the Makro's group, CPRH, CPRD, companies within the Lotus's Group, and the subsidiaries in which CPRH (directly and indirectly) holds more than 50.00 percent shares in connection with the EBT Transaction and the Share Allocation Transaction as EBT Consideration.
+- (a) The meeting of shareholders of Makro has resolved to approve the EBT Transaction and the Share Allocation Transaction as EBT Consideration, including other matters necessary for and/or in connection with such transactions in compliance with the relevant regulations. - (b) The meeting of shareholders of the Company has resolved to approve the EBT Transaction, the Share Allocation Transaction as EBT Consideration and the transfer of the entire business of CPRH, including the execution of the EBT Agreement, and other matters necessary for and/or in connection with such transactions in compliance with the relevant regulations. - (c) The meetings of the board of directors of CPF, CPM and CPH have resolved to approve the transfer of the entire business of CPRH, including the execution of the EBT Agreement, and other matters necessary for and/or in connection with such transactions in compliance with the relevant regulations.

-(h) In order to enable CPRH to transfer shares in CPRD (which are a part of the assets of CPRH) to Makro pursuant to the EBT Agreement, Makro will execute a guarantee in the form to be agreed between creditors of CPRD and Makro.
-Such guarantee will come into effect when Makro has accepted the transfer of shares in CPRD from CPRH.
+- (d) The meeting of the board of directors and meeting of shareholders of CPRH have resolved to approve the transfer of the entire business to Makro, including the execution of the EBT Agreement and other relevant documents, as well as any other actions to ensure the successful completion of the transfer of the entire business to Makro. - (e) As at the EBT Date, no events or actions have occurred which may result in material adverse effects on the entire business of CPRH, the businesses of CPRD, companies within the Lotus's Group and the subsidiaries in which CPRH (directly and indirectly) holds more than 50.00 percent shares and/or the businesses of Makro and no events have occurred which obstruct the entering into the EBT Transaction and the Share Allocation Transaction as EBT Consideration. - (f) The SEC Office has approved the offering of the newly issued ordinary shares to CPRH which is an offering to a specific person (Private Placement). - (g) Makro, companies within the Makro's group, CPRH, CPRD, companies within the Lotus's Group and the subsidiaries in which CPRH (directly and indirectly) holds more than 50.00 percent shares have obtained the necessary consents, permissions, agreements or waivers from customers, suppliers, creditors or contract parties who are third parties of Makro, companies within the Makro's group, CPRH, CPRD, companies within the Lotus's Group, and the subsidiaries in which CPRH (directly and indirectly) holds more than 50.00 percent shares in connection with the EBT Transaction and the Share Allocation Transaction as EBT Consideration. - (h) In order to enable CPRH to transfer shares in CPRD (which are a part of the assets of CPRH) to Makro pursuant to the EBT Agreement, Makro will execute a guarantee to guarantee a portion of CPRD's loan in the form to be agreed between creditors of CPRD and Makro.
+Such guarantee will come into effect when Makro has accepted the transfer of shares in CPRD from CPRH. - 3.3 Transaction 3 : the Disposal of Assets as a result of the Offering of Shares in Makro to the Public (Public Offering)